osrf/gazebo_tutorials/ros_urdf/tutorial.md

 roslaunch MYROBOT_gazebo MYROBOT.launch
 </pre>

-This should launch both the Gazebo server and GUI client with your robot automatically launched spawned inside.
+This should launch both the Gazebo-classic server and GUI client with your robot automatically launched spawned inside.

 ## Tweaking your model